hcpenguin/PUI2017_ch3183_backup/HW8_ch3183/readme.md

 CitiBike data from January 2016 and July 2016

 Target Info:
-The usage trend in different hours of the day.
+The usage in different hours of the day.
 And Specifically for the Bike Station at Lawrence St & Willoughby St.

 ![Alt text](HW8_Screenshot.png)